Forensic Studies Minor

 The forensic sciences involve the application of science to the legal system.
 Careers in forensic fields are in increasing demand.
 The goal of the forensic studies minor is to provide a broad introduction to some of the fields of study with forensic applications, ranging from natural to social and behavioral sciences.
 Although the minor is appropriate for any student who would like to learn more about forensics, it provides a particularly attractive option for students majoring in fields with forensic applications (e.g.: biology, chemistry, anthropology, psychology, sociology, engineering) who are considering careers in the forensic sciences.
 Through the minor, students will gain a more holistic perspective of the forensic sciences, which is important in a field that typically involves multi-disciplinary collaboration.
 The minor, in combination with a major in a forensic-related field, will prepare students for further training or graduate studies in the forensic sciences.

-The requirements for the major include core classes in forensic anthropology and forensic psychology.
+The requirements for the minor include core classes in forensic anthropology and forensic psychology.
 Students take electives across three topical areas including anthropology, biology and chemistry and social sciences.